3-(10,11-dihydro-5H-dibenzo[[a,d]] cycloheptene-5-ylidene)-N, N-dimethyl-1-propanamine

 Uses:

-Amitriptyline is approved for the treatment of endogenous depression and involutional melancholia (depression of late life, which is no longer seen as a disease in its own right.)
+Approved: Amitriptyline is approved for the treatment of endogenous depression and involutional melancholia (depression of late life, which is no longer seen as a disease in its own right.)
 Adult typical dosages are 25 to 150 mg daily, with half this initially for elderly or adolescents.

 It may also be used to treat nocturnal enuresis (bed wetting).
 Children between the ages of 7 to 10 years having a dose of 10 to 20 mg, older children 25 to 50 mg at night.
 It should be gradually withdrawn at the end of the course, which overall should be of no more than 3 months.